vanroy86/rx-player/doc/api/loadVideo_options.md

     January 2010 at midnight, you can set the `referenceDateTime` to `new Date(2010-01-30) / 1000`.
 This value is useful to communicate back to you the "live time", for example through the `getWallClockTime` method.

-    This will only be taken into account for live contents, and if the Manifest / MPD does not already contain an offset (example: an availabilityStartTime in a DASH MPD).